se-for-sci/se-for-sci.github.io/content/week10/debugging.md

 - gain practical knowledge in

   - simple debugging techniques using compilers
-  - simple debuggers for C/ C++ and Fortran
+  - simple debuggers for C/C++, Rust, and Python
   - more advanced graphical debuggers

 ## Overview of the debugging process